 Our organization also assists with monthly utility payments, home repairs, mortgage payments, and rent.

-In most cases, our clients face the difficult decisions of placing food on their family’s table verses receiving medical treatment.
+In most cases, our clients face the difficult decisions of placing food on their family’s table versus receiving medical treatment.

 They also face debt collectors repeatedly calling and harassing them for payments, unsympathetic to the client’s medical situation.

-One of the struggles endured, was a 72 year of client from Creston, Iowa.
-In April 2012, a few days before our client was to begin her Chemo treatments, a EF2 tornado struck her community and severely damaged her hospital and regional cancer treatment center.
+One of the struggles endured was a 72-year-old client from Creston, Iowa.
+In April 2012, a few days before our client was to begin her Chemo treatments, an EF2 tornado struck her community and severely damaged her hospital and regional cancer treatment center.
 Devastated by the physical damage from the tornado, our client felt emotional devastation as well and soon realized if she wished to survive she was to have to drive 80 miles (one way) to receive your treatments at another regional cancer treatment center."

-This is extremely devastating to any individual, but more so to a retired person on an fixed income and no mode of transportation.
+This is extremely devastating to any individual, but more so to a retired person on a fixed income and no mode of transportation.